Tech-at-DU/INT-1.2-AND-INT-2.2-Winter-Intensive/README.md

 1. **Juniors: You will work solo (or in a group of two) on your project.** This allows you to gain full stack experience instead of just using skills you are comfortable with.
 Please go to Gradescope course **INT 1.2**  for details.
 1. **Seniors: You can work on an old or new project** Please go to Gradescope Course **INT 2.2** for details.
-1. See the intensive schedule on **College Courses** calender on your Make School Google Calendar.
+1. See the intensive schedule on **College Courses** calender on your DU Google Calendar.
 ## Support

 Office Hours with TAs, Instructors and peers  - see calendar for times & locations